Rage and the Politics of Power

 What were the rules governing the politics of power and control?

 Did you feel loved?
-Or did you have to earn love and felt fear if you did not meet your parents needs or obey their demands?
+Or did you have to earn love and feel fear if you did not meet your parents’ needs or obey their demands?

 What is the difference between meeting a need and obeying an external expectation?

-Lesson Two - To what do we say “Yes,” and to what do we say “No” - Power and Control or Love?
+Lesson Two - To what we say “Yes,” and to what we say “No” - Power and Control or Love?

 “Where love rules, there is no will to power; and where power predominates, there love is lacking.
 The one is the shadow of the other.”